UTHANDAM/PRODIGY_DS_02/README.md

-# 🧹 Prodigy Infotech – Data Science Internship (Task 2)
+# Prodigy Infotech – Data Science Internship (Task 2)

 <img src="Prodigy_task_02.jpg" alt="Banner" style="width:100%; max-width:700px;">

-Hey there 👋
+Hey there!
 I'm **Uthandam**, and this repository contains my submission for **Task 2** of the **Prodigy InfoTech Data Science Internship**.In this task, I performed **Data Cleaning** and **Exploratory Data Analysis (EDA)** on a real-world dataset from Kaggle to discover insights, relationships, and trends hidden in the data.

 ---